Do I Need Car Rental Insurance? What's Included and What's Not

 Practical tips

-• Check your card’s terms before you travel, not under pressure at the desk.
+• Check your card’s terms, and your travel insurance policy, before you travel, not under pressure at the desk.

 When comparing rates you can check what each booking includes and see full-coverage options before you arrive, so you decide calmly.
 It also pairs with the wider ways to save on your rental.